FarmDyn/documentation/README.md

 this will be some inline math $2+2=4$ and it will look really pretty
 ```

+outputs:

+this will be some inline math $2+2=4$ and it will look really pretty

 Equation blocks (on a new line and centered), will be surrounded by two dollars:

 ```md